nxp-imx-support/scfw_cli/Readme.md

 ## Usage

 The scfw_cli utility can be called without options and the user will be prompted to select the SCFW function call to make.
-The user can select the service only for instance and it will be prompted to select a function within that service, if a service and function is selected but no parameter the user will be prompted to enter the parameters.
+The user can select the service only and it will be prompted to select a function within that service, if a service and function is selected but no parameters are passed the user will be prompted to enter the parameters.

+The utility usage information can be displayed on QNX by calling 'use scfw_cli'

 	scfw_cli [options]

 	options:
 		-svc=[string]			Select the service to call.
 		-opt=[string]			Select the function to call.
-		-param=[int]_[int]_...
+		-param=[string],[string],...
 Pass the parameters of the function that will be called.

 	-svc: The services supported are:
 		Power Management Service =pm
 		Miscellaneous service =misc
-	-opt: The functions supported are:
+	-opt: The functions currently supported are:
 		sc_pm_set_resource_power_mode =set_resource_power_mode
 		sc_pm_get_resource_power_mode =get_resource_power_mode
 		sc_pm_set_clock_rate =set_clock_rate